Maximinodotpy/articles/024 - Godot Platformer Character with Walljumping/_blog/article.md

+---
-# Godot Platformer Character with Wall jumping
+name: 'Godot Platformer Character with Wall jumping'
-**Learn how to make a platformer character in Godot that also has wall jumping.**
+description: 'Learn how to make a platformer character in Godot that also has wall jumping.'
+---

 ## Idea